Event box

 Vera Senina

-Vera Senina is a Ph.D.
-Candidate in Slavic Studies at Columbia University.
-Her teaching and scholarship spans across disciplines, including critical theory, medical humanities, computational linguistics, and second language acquisition.
-Vera has experience teaching in diverse modalities, designing innovative student-centered courses, and organizing conference panels and workshops on inclusive curriculum development, assessment strategies, and project-based and experiential learning.
-She also has top-company industry experience in project management and staff development.
+Dr. Vera Senina is a cross-disciplinary teacher and scholar in the humanities, critical theory, medical narratives, and computational linguistics.
+Vera has experience teaching in diverse modalities, designing innovative student-centered courses, and organizing conference panels and workshops on inclusive curriculum development, assessment strategies, and project-based learning.
+She also has top-company industry experience in language AI, team development, and project management.

 Profile photo of Catherine Keohane